-The Peer Mentoring program is designed to provide students with a smooth transition from one academic year to the next.
-Utilizing academically successful freshman and sophomore students who have "been there", students are made to feel included, more comfortable, and have a better understanding of what to expect during their academic journey.
-Peer Mentors are accessible by other students via email, cell phone, and campus activities/events.
+The peer mentoring program is designed to provide students with a smooth transition from one academic year to the next.
+Utilizing academically successful freshman and sophomore students, mentored, students are made to feel included, more comfortable, and have a better understanding of what to expect during their academic journey.
+Peer mentors are accessible by other students via email, cell phone, and campus activities/events.

-Pre-major Mentors: Freshman students who have successfully completed the Premajor program and are now in the freshman year of their technical program major are selected to mentor incoming Premajor students.
-Pre-major Mentors are coordinated through the Academic Success office.
+Premajor mentors: Freshman students who have successfully completed the Premajor program and are now in the freshman year of their technical program major are selected to mentor incoming Premajor students.
+Pre-major mentors are coordinated through the Academic Success office.